slott56/building-skills-oo-design-book/source/craps/craps_game.rst

 Throw Rework
 ------------

-The :class:`Throw` cass is the superclass for the various throws of the dice.
+The :class:`Throw` class is the superclass for the various throws of the dice.
 A :class:`Throw` instance identifies two sets of :class:`Outcome` instances: immediate winners and immediate losers.
 Each subclass is a different grouping of the numbers, based on the state-change rules for Craps.